dokeeno/dokeeno.github.com/_posts/2012-05-30-product-tour.md

 If you have a **"Online Product or Service"**, yes you can.

 ##Do I need Dokeeno?
-Look at following set of questions?
+Look at the following set of questions;

-* Do my customer know about what my product offer?
+* Do my customers know about what my product is offering?
 * How do I educate customers about new features and product updates?
 * What is the best way to make announcements to my customers?

-Seem like familiar to you?
-Then Dokeeno can help you.
+Does this seems familiar to you?
+Then Dokeeno can help.

 ##How we can help?
-Dokeeno add a layer to your web site.
+Dokeeno add a thin layer to your web site.
 Which does,

 * Notify customers about Product Announcements
 * Educate customers about Product Features